Splix777/total-perspective-vortex/README.md

 The subject focuses on implementing the algorithm of dimensionality reduction, to further transform filtered data before classification.
-This algorithm will have to be integrated within sklearn so you’ll be able to use sklearn tools for classification and score validation.
+This algorithm will have to be integrated within sklearn, so you’ll be able to use sklearn tools for classification and score validation.

 ## V.1.1 Preprocessing, Parsing and Formating